Kamil-Sabbagh/Provectus-Webscraping/Scrapping_part_3/README.md

 ControlPort 9051
 HashedControlPassword GENERATEDHASH
 ```

+To authentic your tor requests, add the original password you used to generate the hash in 'password.txt'

 # Configuring Privoxy
 With your favorite editor, add the below lines at the end of `/etc/privoxy/config`
 ```